How Much Does Smoke Detector Installation Cost in 2025?

 Budgeting for Smoke Detector Installation

-• Opt for a combination carbon monoxide and smoke detector to reduce the number of devices needed.
+• Choose combination carbon monoxide and smoke detectors to reduce the number of devices you need.

-• Install a battery-powered detector rather than a hardwired one to save on materials and labor.
+• Opt for battery-powered detectors to save on materials and labor costs.

-• Compare quotes from multiple smoke detector installation pros in your area to find the most competitive offer.
+• Get quotes from multiple smoke detector installation pros in your area to find the best deal.

-• Combine the cost of fire sprinkler installation with smoke detector installation to save on labor fees.
+• Schedule smoke detector installation alongside other projects, like fire sprinkler installation, to save on labor fees.

 How HomeAdvisor Gets Its Cost Data